martinsson/BugsZero-Kata/bug-patterns.md

 * ex: validation of instance parameters in function (should be in constructor)
 * any validation that is **not** in the entry point of an application (rest call, ui-form, command-line, message bus, configuration).
 Database could be an entry point if data comes from other apps.
 * any duplicated validation down the callstack

+## Null flag
+Returning null as a special value provides no guarantee that the  client code will handle that case.
+It is likely to end up in a runtime exception.
+Instead use a [Null-object-pattern](https://en.wikipedia.org/wiki/Null_object_pattern) so the client code never has to worry, or return an Optional/Maybe so that the client code is aware of the possibility

 ## Exception handling
 When you look closely much of exception handling is accidental, not essential.